dr-jam/GameplayProgramming/PeerReview/PeerReview-Exercise1.md

 If there are any questions at any point, please email the TA.

 ## Due Date and Submission Information ##
-See official course schedule for due date.
+See the official course schedule for due date.

 A successful submission should consist of a copy of this markdown document template that is modified with your peer-review.
-The file name should be the same as it is in the template: PeerReview-Exercise1.md.
+The file name should be the same as in the template: PeerReview-Exercise1.md.
 You also need to include your name and email address in the Peer-reviewer Information section below.
 This review document should be placed into the base folder of the repo you are reviewing in the master branch.
 This branch should be on the origin of the repository you are reviewing.

 If you are in the rare situation where there are two peer-reviewers on a single repository, append your UC Davis user name before the extension of your review file.
 An example: PeerReview-Exercise1-username.md.
 Both reviewers should submit their reviews in the master branch.